brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 I just sat there a minute, thinking about what I'd just witnessed and what it meant.
 Finally, I muttered, quietly and sadly, "Well, sir, that's all she wrote."
 I got those files safely copied over to iA Writer and---for the last time---closed Ulysses.

-{{% yellowBox %}}**Note from 2019-05-04**: I've since [learned](/posts/2019/05/boxed-in) that the behavior re the timestamp turns out to be common for so-called "shoebox" or "central-library" apps like Ulysses and, for that matter, Apple's own Notes and Photos apps.
+**Note from 2019-05-04**: I've since [learned](/posts/2019/05/boxed-in) that the behavior re the timestamp turns out to be common for so-called "shoebox" or "central-library" apps like Ulysses and, for that matter, Apple's own Notes and Photos apps.
 So, while I considered it the Smoking Gun at that point, now I doubt that.
 This doesn't explain the earlier business with the sync not happening for days, of course, but I've also learned of numerous similar reports from users of "shoebox" apps so, while that doesn't make it okay, it does suggest the fault isn't* necessarily *that of Ulysses.
-Again, will [update](/posts/2019/05/boxed-in) with more info when I can.{{% /yellowBox %}}
+Again, will [update](/posts/2019/05/boxed-in) with more info when I can.
+{.yellowBox}

 Shortly after that, I killed the Ulysses subscription on which I'd embarked with such high hopes and expectations last May.
 (Of course, it's still valid until the expiration date a few weeks off, but now I don't care.)